hudson-and-thames/mlfinlab/docs/source/implementations/data_structures.rst

 The reason for that is due to the fact that theta is accumulated when several bars are generated theta value is not reset :math:`\Rightarrow` condition is met on small number of ticks :math:`\Rightarrow` length of the next bar converges to 1 :math:`\Rightarrow` bar is sampled on the next consecutive tick.

-The logic described above is implemented in **mlfinlab** package in ImbalanceBars
+The logic described above is implemented in the **mlfinlab** package under ImbalanceBars

 Examples
 ********

-Examples of implementations of imbalance bars can be seen below:

 .. function:: get_tick_imbalance_bars(file_path, num_prev_bars, exp_num_ticks_init=100000, batch_size=2e7, verbose=True, to_csv=False, output_path=None)

+    Creates the tick imbalance bars: date_time, open, high, low, close.

     :param file_path: File path pointing to csv data.
     :param num_prev_bars: Number of previous bars used for EWMA window expected # of ticks